Dehydrated Sweet Potato Treats:

 3. In a large bowl, mix the mashed sweet potatoes, whole wheat flour, unsweetened applesauce, and egg until well combined.

-4. Roll out the dough on a floured surface to about 1/4-inch thickness.
+4. Roll out the dough to about a 1/4-inch thickness on a floured surface.

-5. Use cookie cutters to cut the dough into desired shapes, or simply cut into small squares.
+5. Use cookie cutters to cut the dough into fancy shapes, or just cut into small squares.

-6. Place the treats on a baking sheet lined with parchment paper.
+6. Place them on a baking sheet lined with parchment paper.

-7. Bake for 25-30 minutes, or until the treats are firm and lightly golden brown.
+7. Bake for 25-30 minutes, or until they are firm and lightly golden brown.

-8. Allow the treats to cool completely before serving to your dog or enjoying them yourself.
+8. Allow them to cool down completely before giving to your dog or eating them yourself.

 Store the treats in an airtight container in the refrigerator for up to a week, or freeze them for longer storage.
 These treats are healthy and nutritious for both humans and dogs, as they contain no added sugars, salt, or harmful ingredients.